Gyros007/project-odyssey-public/README.md

 Project Odyssey focuses on trip creation, allowing users to build trips either using AI with the help of Gemini through Firebase Genkit or manually with ReactFlow, connecting places in a structured and intuitive way.

-This private repository serves as a workspace to showcase the development progress, architecture, and features of Project Odyssey, covering the entire lifecycle from planning and implementation to testing and deployment.
+This repository serves as a workspace to showcase the development progress, architecture, and features of the private reposetory 'Project Odyssey', covering the entire lifecycle from planning and implementation to testing and deployment.

 # 🔧 Tech Stack
 <p align="left">